danteexpo/challenge-tradehelm/README.md

 # Tradehelm Challenge

-This is a todo list application, built with React, TypeScript, Sass
+This is a todo list application, built with React, TypeScript and Sass.